-• Integration of life science databases • To integrate databases concerning research in the life sciences, the government will promote R&D focused on data integration and search techniques and will put in place cross-cutting information infrastructure. • Support for R&D provided by the Drug Discovery Support Network to promote new drug discovery (described above: II.
-1. (1) (a)) • Promoting the effective use of shared science and technology infrastructure • The government will support research at universities, etc. by building advanced, shared drug discovery and medical technology support infrastructure, including technologies and facilities that will assist in drug discovery and other life science research. · With a view to advancing research in the life sciences, the government will strategically collect and store important, high-quality bioresources at key centers, and will make these available to research institutes. • It will develop academic information networks that will form the infrastructure for promoting the utilization of advanced large-scale research facilities and supercomputers, etc. • The government will upgrade academic information networks to ensure interoperability between systems handling medical information (described above: II.
+- Integration of life science databases - · To integrate databases concerning research in the life sciences, the government will promote R&D focused on data integration and search techniques and will put in place cross-cutting information infrastructure. • Support for R&D provided by the Drug Discovery Support Network to promote new drug discovery (described above: II.
+1. (1) (b)) • Strengthening of the Medical Equipment Development Support Network (described above: II.
+1. (1) (b)) • Promoting the effective use of shared science and technology infrastructure • The government will support research at universities, etc. by building advanced, shared drug discovery and medical technology support infrastructure, including technologies and facilities that will assist in drug discovery and other life science research. • With a view to advancing research in the life sciences, the government will strategically collect and store important, high-quality bioresources at key centers, and will make these available to research institutes. • It will develop academic information networks that will form the infrastructure for promoting the utilization of advanced large-scale research facilities and supercomputers, etc. • The government will upgrade academic information networks to ensure interoperability between systems handling various kinds of information in medical and other fields (described above: II.
 1. (4)).
 (4) The positioning of core hospitals for clinical research in the Medical Care Act Core hospitals for clinical research are positioned in the Medical Care Act as playing a central role in conducting world-class clinical research and physician-led clinical trials.
-To promote the high-quality clinical research and trials required for Japan to develop innovative drugs and medical devices, the government will lose no time in considering the requirements for core hospitals for clinical research from the following perspectives, so that these hospitals can be established. - (a) The ability to ensure the functions required of a core hospital for clinical research throughout the hospital, under the leadership of the hospital management - (b) The ability to formulate and establish an appropriate research plan with a view to the exit strategy, and to conduct clinical research in compliance with ICH-GCP - In the case of medical device, compliance with ISO 14155:2010.
-The same shall apply hereinafter. - (c) The ability to conduct ethical reviews that are highly transparent and appropriate from the perspective of ethics, science, safety, and reliability - (d) The ability to guarantee the integrity of data in compliance with ICH-GCP - (e) The ability to manage intellectual property and conduct technology transfer in relation to seeds - (f) The ability to plan and formulate high-quality, joint multi-institutional clinical research and trials, and to implement these in partnership with other medical institutions.
+To promote the high-quality clinical research and trials required for Japan to develop innovative drugs and medical equipment, the government has established the requirements for core hospitals for clinical research from the following perspectives: (a) The ability to ensure the functions required of a core hospital for clinical research throughout the hospital, under the leadership of the hospital management (b) The ability to formulate and establish an appropriate research plan with a view to the exit strategy, and to conduct clinical research in compliance with ICH-GCP In the case of medical equipment, compliance with ISO 14155:2010.
+The same shall apply hereinafter.

+(c) The ability to conduct ethical reviews that are highly transparent and appropriate from the perspective of ethics, science, safety, and reliability - (d) The ability to guarantee the integrity of data in compliance with ICH-GCP - (e) The ability to manage intellectual property and conduct technology transfer in relation to seeds - (f) The ability to plan and formulate high-quality, joint multi-institutional clinical research and trials, and to implement these in partnership with other medical institutions.
 In addition, the ability to provide support as a core hospital for clinical research and trials being undertaken by other medical institutions - (g) The ability to provide education to the relevant individuals and to conduct PR and awareness-raising activities targeting patients and the public as a whole Accordingly, the government will implement the following measures.